 The Counseling Center promotes mental health in the Pepperdine community.
 Academic success, social relationships, physical health, and spiritual well-being are often affected by mental health issues.
-Students are encouraged to be mindful of this important component of self-care.
+Students are encouraged to be mindful of this important component of self-care, and to utilize resources that will help them to thrive.

-All currently enrolled Pepperdine students are eligible to seek free confidential counseling services at the Counseling Center.
+All currently enrolled Pepperdine students are eligible for free confidential counseling services at the Counseling Center.
 Services address day-to-day stressors, such as time management, relationships, and sleep difficulties.
-The professionals on staff also are prepared to respond to more serious mental health concerns, including eating disorders, substance abuse, anxiety, and depression.
+The professionals on staff are also prepared to respond to more serious mental health concerns, including eating disorders, substance abuse, anxiety, and depression.
+The Center offers 24/7 crisis support for all Pepperdine students, by calling (310) 506-4210.